 "We're excited about the future of our program and we want to continue this momentum right now," he said.

 The 62-year-old coach knows football and knows how to turn around struggling programs.
 After all, he has won at nearly every level: junior college, Division II, FCS and FBS.
 This season, he has pulled off the rare rebuild within a rebuild.
 After taking over a struggling Tulane program in 2016, he led the Green Wave to three consecutive bowl games before a two-win season in 2021 in which the team was displaced by Hurricane Ida.
-Now they've bounced back again and are threatening to reach 10 wins for the first time since 1998 after claiming their first American Athletic Conference championship.
+Now they've bounced back again, reaching 11 wins for the first time since 1998 after claiming their first American Athletic Conference championship.

-DURING A TWO-HOUR practice earlier this month, Fritz carried a microphone with him, occasionally barking out orders or quick words of encouragement.
+DURING A TWO-HOUR November practice, Fritz carried a microphone with him, occasionally barking out orders or quick words of encouragement.
 He seemed to be everywhere all at once, bouncing from station to station and even wandering off into the end zone in order to get a specific point of view.
 Eighty-one times he whispered notes into a digital recorder -- a habit he picked up from former Kansas State coach Bill Snyder.

 Hours spent at practice and in conversation with the coaching staff revealed no secret sauce for Tulane's turnaround -- only the little things, stacked on top of one another to form a solid foundation.

 It's not sexy, but Troy Dannen wasn't looking for that when he became Tulane's athletic director in 2015.
 If he wanted to make a splash and win the news conference with his new football coach, he would have hired someone younger, someone from the South or someone with Power 5 experience.
 But speaking to all those potential someones during the coaching search, Dannen said, "They almost didn't know what to do" with such a challenging job.